 Hackers Successfully Use Stickers To Trick Tesla Autopilot Tech Into Crashes

-Little Rock, Arkansas – A China-based research firm is warning that autonomous driving technologies may not quite be ready for real-world deployment.
+Little Rock, AR– A China-based research firm is warning that autonomous driving technologies may not quite be ready for real-world deployment.

 Keen Labs, a Chinese cybersecurity research group, has reportedly developed two methods of confusing Tesla’s autopilot lane-recognition technology into driving into wrong lanes or towards oncoming traffic.